bigwiv/Biopython-cn/chr8.rst

 ``Bio.SearchIO.index_db`` works like as ``index``, only it writes the query offsets into an SQLite database file.

-8.5??Writing and converting search output files
+8.5  Writing and converting search output files
 -----------------------------------------------

 It is occasionally useful to be able to manipulate search results from